Autonomous-Wang/ML_Papers/Attention_is_all_you_need/Attention_is_all_you_need.md

 ## Visualization of Transformer Architecture

-Here is a simplified textual representation of the Transformer architecture:
+Here is a representation of the Transformer architecture:

 ![](transformer.png "Transformer")